Hovhannes-Baghdasaryan/chat-room-frontend/README.md

 ### ensure your node version is 16 or higher

-### `npm install` to install dependencies
+### `yarn install` to install dependencies

-### npm start
+### yarn start

-# used Redux Toolkit for API fetching and store management
+# used Socket.IO package for real-time communication

 # used axios for data fetching

-# used scss and classnames package for styling used pure styling without any premade ui-kit
+# used scss and classnames package for styling

-# used useWindowSize package for response handling
+# used useWindowSize package for mobile view handling